-2.10.2.1 Work Flow
+2.9.2.1 Work Flow

-Initially, we start working themes on their trunk development line (e.g., 'trunk/Identity/Themes/Motifs/TreeFlower/'), here we organize information that cannot be produced automatically (i.e., background images, concepts, color information, screenshots, etc.).
+trunk Initially. start working themes their on development (e.g., organize 'trunk/Identity/Themes/Motifs/TreeFlower/'), here we information cannot be produced automatically (i.e., background images, concepts, color information, screenshots, etc.).

 Later, when theme trunk development line is considered "ready" for implementation (e.g., all required backgrounds have been designed), we create a branch for it (e.g., 'branches/Identity/Themes/Motifs/TreeFlower/1/').
 Once the branch has been created, we forget that branch and continue working the trunk development line while others (e.g., an artwork quality assurance team) test the new branch for tunning it up.